andrewmaspero/frigate/docs/docs/frigate/hardware.md

 Apple Silicon can not run within a container, so a ZMQ proxy is utilized to communicate with [the Apple Silicon Frigate detector](https://github.com/frigate-nvr/apple-silicon-detector) which runs on the host.
 This should add minimal latency when run on the same device.

+See the [Apple Silicon guide](../guides/apple_silicon.md) for details on configuring host-side services for detection, audio transcription, embeddings, and VideoToolbox decoding.

 :::

 | Name      | YOLOv9 Inference Time  |